Types Of Car Sensors And What They Do

 Where is the fuel temperature sensor located?
 This engine management sensor sits under the hood, on the right side of the vehicle, atop the fuel tank.

-Reduced gas mileage, engine overheating, and irregular engine temperature readings all indicate a potentially bad fuel temperature sensor.
+Reduced gas mileage, engine overheating, and erratic engine temperature readings all indicate a potentially faulty fuel temperature sensor.
 A check engine light and black smoke coming from the exhaust may also manifest.

 14. Engine Knock Sensor